ianhbell/agawebtrial/index.md

 A zipped file is available at the below URL containing the supplementary material described in Parts 1 and 2 of AGA 8 Report No. 8, titled Thermodynamic Properties of Natural Gas and Related Gases, 2017.
 The description of the contents of each folder contained in the zipped file follows.

 **Official release zip file**: [Link to zip file](https://github.com/usnistgov/AGA8/archive/AGA8release.zip) .
-If oyu have difficulties, right-click on URL, then select ``Save As...`` or equivalent in your browser.
+If you have difficulties, right-click on URL, then select ``Save As...`` or equivalent in your browser.

 Contents of folder ``TestData``: